franksalas/text_classification_public_healthcare_data/report/proposal.md

 ## Approach

-I will first perform supervised learning with several classification algorithms (Naive Bayes, logistic regression, and SVC) and evaluating its score.
+I will first perform supervised learning with two classification algorithms Naive Bayes, vs SVC and evaluating its score.
-Then I will perform topic modeling ( unsupervised learning)  by using latent Dirichlet allocation (LDA) to understand the general topic of each healthcare business review.

 ## Limitations